zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 The URL for downloading the SP metadata of your app is independent of the value of the EntityID that you configure for your app (see [Configuring Service Provider](#configure-sp)) and which is included in the SP metadata.
 Instead, the metadata URL is based on the alias for the connected IDP where the SP metadata will be used.

 Controlling the configuration using constants requires an app restart and it is only possible when your app is connected to a single IdP.

+Custom user provisioning flows created for a SAML V3.x are still supported in V4.x but cannot be configured during design/deploy-time.

 ### Prerequisites {#dependencies}